Patapom/Arduino/Arduino ROOT DOC.md

 # Folder Hierarchy

- _Root Directory_
+**Root Directory**

-	It is the Install Directory, on my machine it's: [arduinodir] = "c:\program files (x86)\Arduino" You can find the following subdirectories:
+	It is the Install Directory, on my machine it's: [arduinodir] = "c:\program files (x86)\Arduino"

+You can then find the following subdirectories from there:

 * [arduinodir]\drivers